Buy Bank of America Stock When the Markets Wobble

 [Editor’s note: “Consider Bank of America (BAC) Stock a Buy If Markets Retest Lows” was originally published on March 23.
 It has since been updated to reflect the most relevant information available.]

 As the recent market rebound continues, is Bank of America (NYSE:BAC) a buy?
 Perhaps.
 The novel coronavirus and low interest rates will affect the bank’s near-term results.
-But, with investors piling back into bank names like BAC stock, things may be looking up.
+But, with investors piling back into bank names like BAC stock earlier this month, things may be looking up.

 Yet, buying now still seems risky in today’s market — even if markets have recovered from their March lows.
 There’s a lot more that could go wrong, even as “shelter-in-place” orders enter the rearview mirror.